a-abdi/honey-store-backend/README.md

 ## Setup
 ### To run this project:
-#### First, configure .env file, and then choose one of the three options below to run the projec.
+#### First, configure .env file, and then choose one of the three options below to run the project.
-* run with docker-compose develop version
+* run with docker-compose in develop version
 ```
 $ docker-compose -f docker-compose-develop.yaml up --build -d
 ```